 Sometimes, when it comes to discovery, the prosecution isn’t interested in anything but hardball.
 At Inter-State Investigative Services, we say, “Bring it on.”
 We’ll match our hardball with anyone’s.
 Our knowledge and experience with the courts, rules, procedures and personnel in the Arizona legal system, facilitate our ability to help defense counsel get the prosecution to formally reveal information.
 Whether it’s a working understanding of the Brady Rule in federal court and the prosecution’s withholding of evidence, or knowing whether a city court prefers motions by PDF, our experience has its benefits.

 We have also developed countless connections throughout the southwest who help us on many cases, especially during the discovery phase.
 If you could see the look on the faces of the prosecutors who thought they knew something we didn’t, you’d know there are reasons the best defense attorneys in Arizona call on us.

-If you’re interested in having the best criminal defense investigators in Southern Arizona assist your case, please click the “Submit a Case” button at the top of the page, or call 800.729.0311 now.
+If you’re interested in having the best criminal defense investigators in Southern Arizona assist your case, please click the “Submit a Request” button at the top of the page, or call 800.729.0311 now.